Congratulations and welcome to Duke MIDP! Please review this page for information on the next steps you will need to take to join us at Duke.

 Each year the Sanford School compiles a Graduate Student Directory.
 The directory includes photographs and short biographies of students in each Sanford School graduate program (MIDP, MPP, and PhD).

-Please submit a picture (a color photo of your head and face only) and a one-paragraph biography by June 30 for Fall admits, and November 1 for Spring admits to SAKAI (MIDP Program Information\ Assignments).
-To submit this to SAKAI you need to log in with your net ID and password.
+Please submit a picture (a color photo of your head and face only) and a one-paragraph biography by June 30 for Fall admits, and November 1 for Spring admits to the MIDP Canvas dashboard.
+(You will need to log in with your net ID and password.)

 The biography should contain the following information: